Back to features

 Transcribe your meeting

 Record your meeting and import it into VidNotes, or paste a link if it was recorded on a platform like Zoom, Teams, or Google Meet.
-The transcription captures everything that was said with timestamps, preserving the full context around each decision.
+The transcription captures everything said with timestamps, keeping the full context around each decision.
 You can import from your device, iCloud Drive, Google Drive, or Dropbox.
-For meetings recorded as video calls, the audio extraction pipeline handles the compressed audio codecs commonly used by meeting platforms.
+For meetings recorded as video calls, the audio extraction pipeline handles the compressed audio codecs that meeting platforms typically use.

 02